liamstatham/LearningJournal/README.md

   - Azure fundamentals certification
   - 100 Days of code

+### 13/05/21
+  - Recap on some powershell for some automation work
+  - More git

 ### 12/05/21
   - no learning for a few days because of work trips and tiredness
   - today been getting used to bit bucket cloud and learnt a bit more git